vmware-archive/cascade/README.md

 The logging-family of system tasks behave identically to the printf-family of system tasks.
-The only difference is that their output can be filtered based on the arguments that you provide when you run cascade.
+The only difference is that their output can be filtered based on the arguments that you provide when you run Cascade.
 By default,
 ```$warning()``` and ```$error()``` messages are printed to the REPL.
 You can
 disable this behavior off by running Cascade with the ```--disable_warning```
 and ```--disable_error``` flags.
 In contrast, ```$info()``` messages are not